jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

 The goal is to re-use the internal cables and sensors in the SUJ passive arms for the dVRK controllers.
-This way all the signals from the active arm ESPMs (:ref:`2 D-sub connectors <setup-si-connections>`) can be carried all the way through the ESSJs o the dSIBs at the base of the patient cart.
+This way all the signals from the active arm ESPMs (:ref:`2 D-sub connectors <setup-si-connections>`) can be carried all the way through the ESSJs to the dSIBs at the base of the patient cart.

 The overall flow is shown at the bottom of the following figure.
 More details